 Since then, generic versions have been created for prescription use, and different brand-name intensities have also been created.
 For example, Xanax XR (extended release) is manufactured by Pfizer while Alprazolam Intensol (liquid injection) is manufactured by West-Ward Pharmaceuticals.

-How Xanax Works and Why It Leads to Addiction
+How Xanax Works and Why It Leads to Abuse

 Like other medications in the benzodiazepines family, Xanax works by binding to the gamma-Aminobutyric acid (GABA) receptors in the brain.